hipic/whirr_cm/README.md

 Cloudera Manager can be launched using whirr as illustrated in whirr-cm [1].
 However, it is a little bit ambiguous to me - actually it did not work for me - so that I update whirr-cm [1] to make it more in detail.

-## Install Cloudera Manager from a AWS instance
+### Install Cloudera Manager from an AWS instance
-Download the Cloudera Manager 4.5 installer and execute it on the remote instance:
+You can launch an AWS instance at CentOS 6.3 and ssh to the instance.
+Then, download the Cloudera Manager 4.5 installer and execute it on the remote instance:
 ```bash
 $ wget http://archive.cloudera.com/cm4/installer/latest/cloudera-manager-installer.bin
 $ chmod +x cloudera-manager-installer.bin
 $ sudo ./cloudera-manager-installer.bin
 ```

+And, go to Cloudera Manager's Web UI to launch the services.

+## Install all using Whirr

 The following is tested at CentOS 5.9 (64bits).
 You may test your CentOS using 'cat /etc/redhat-release'